kalibera/rchk/doc/INTERNALS.md

 ## Data-Flow and State Checking

-The context-sensitive allocator detection, balance checking, and unallocated pointers checking (all described later) are all based on the same core checking algorithm.
+The context-sensitive allocator detection, balance checking, and unprotected objects checking (all described later) are all based on the same core checking algorithm.
 This algorithm is (based on) a work-list algorithm for forward data flow analysis.
 It ''simulates'' execution of the checked function, maintaining a *state*.
 The state includes the current instruction